p4lang/p4c/docs/JSON_format.md

     takes exactly 2 parameters.
 The first one needs to be of type `field` with the appropriate value.
 The second one can be of type `field`, `hexstr`, `lookahead` or `expression`, with the appropriate value (see [here] (#the-type-value-object)).
-Finally, for a verify operation, we expect an array with exactly 2 elements: the first should be a boolean expression while the second should be an expression resolving to a valid integral value for an error constant (see [here] (#errors)).
+For a verify operation, we expect an array with exactly 2 elements: the first should be a boolean expression while the second should be an expression resolving to a valid integral value for an error constant (see [here] (#errors)).
+Finally for a shift operation, we expect a single parameter: the number of bytes to shift (shifted packet data will be discarded).
   - `transition_key`: a JSON array (in the correct order) of objects which describe the different fields of the parse state transition key.
 Each object has 2 attributes, `type` and `value`, where `type` can be either